Air Fryer Apples

 This post may contain affiliate links.
 See my disclosure policy.

-My air fryer apples recipe features warm apples coated in maple syrup, cinnamon, and a hint of vanilla.
-They’re healthy, versatile, and taste just like apple pie filling!
+My air fryer apples recipe features warm apples coated in a blend of maple syrup, cinnamon, and a hint of vanilla.
+They’re healthy, versatile, and taste just like apple pie filling.
+We love them over yogurt bowls or with a sprinkling of granola for a wholesome dessert.

 air fryer apples.